Policies

 Example – a student permanently withdraws from their studies in term two

-A UK/EU or International Undergraduate Student pays their entire £9000 tuition fee in June 20X5 for a course starting in October 20X5.
+- A UK/EU or International Undergraduate Student begins their course in October 20X5 with a course fee of £9,000.

-In term two they inform the University they wish to withdraw and they follow the withdrawal process.
-In this case the fee liability would be £4500 and the refund would be £4500 as they had paid in full.
+- In term two they inform the University they wish to withdraw and they follow the withdrawal process.
+In this case the fee liability would be 50% charged, £4,500.

 Postgraduate taught

-• After the first 7 months of study the fee liability is 100% of the annual tuition fee
+After the first 7 months of study the fee liability is 100% of the annual tuition fee.
+If they are

-1. A UK/EU or International Postgraduate Taught Student pays their entire £12,000 tuition fee in June 20X5 for a course starting in October 20X5.
+1. A UK/EU or International Postgraduate Taught Student has a £12,000 tuition fee for a course starting in October 20X5.
 They choose to withdraw or are withdrawn from their course on 15 January 20X6.

-2. A UK/EU or International Postgraduate Taught Student pays their entire £12,000 tuition fee in June 20X5 for a course starting in October 20X5.
+2. A UK/EU or International Postgraduate Taught Student has a £12,000 tuition fee for a course starting in October 20X5.
 They choose to withdraw or are withdrawn from their course on 15 May 20X6.

 Postgraduate research

-A UK/EU or International Postgraduate Research Student pays their entire £12,000 tuition fee in June 20X5 for a course starting in October 20X5.
-They choose to withdraw or are withdrawn from their course on 15 March 20X6.
+A UK/EU or International Postgraduate Research Student has a £12,000 tuition fee for a course starting in October 20X5.
+They choose to withdraw or are withdrawn from their course on 15 April 20X6.

 Distance learning